Skip to main content

 Why it matters now

 ACV decides the go-to-market motion.
-The same total ARR target produced by a $5K ACV vs. a $50K ACV is a fundamentally different company: different channels, different sales cycle, different content engine, different team shape.
+The same ARR target hit on a $5K ACV versus a $50K ACV describes two different companies: different channels, different sales cycle, different content engine, different team shape.

 Under $5K